 World Health Organisation update

-The most accurate source of information on COVID-19 is the WHO site – they are providing regular situation reports and have a wide range of guidance on health and protection, travel advice, as well as extensive myth-busting and technical guidance sections.
+The IPC continues to use the WHO and their site as its main source of information regarding the COVID-19.
+It provides regular situation reports and have a wide range of guidance on health and protection, travel advice, as well as extensive myth-busting and technical guidance sections.